The Impact of ETIAS and Covid on Foreign Citizens Traveling to Europe

 Do online business meetings represent the next trend in Europe?

 The technology used by companies has been embraced for virtual and videoconferencing.
 It is now a regular part of everyday life for millions of employees.
+But ETIAS and Covid regulations are going to be the game changers.

 A lot of companies have adjusted well to this trend toward online services.
 This means that some business owners might not be able to take their employees to other countries and instead prefer to reduce time and expense by using the virtual meeting format.